Hey, you! Don't look so perplexed / Why must you be vexed / Can't you see you're next?

 - Bowdlerization: The ABC airing mutes out some of the sound effects of Elmer shooting in the beginning.
 The shot of Bugs slashing Elmer's face with a razor was also cut by replacing it with a cropped shot of Bugs holding a mirror (which appeared after Elmer got slashed) and grimacing in disgust while the sound of the slashing played as normal.
 Also cut was the segment where Bugs ties Elmer's gun into a knot.
 It skips from the shot of Bugs doing a provocative thrust backward towards the camera to the shot of Elmer being flung back into the barber chair, attempting to suggest some continuity between the two.

-- Comedic Underwear Exposure: Bugs, dressed as a Spanish senorita, does a flamenco dance with scissors as castanets.
+- Comedic Underwear Exposure: Bugs, dressed as a Spanish señorita, does a flamenco dance, with two pairs of scissors as castanets.
 As he does, he snips the buttons off Elmer's suspenders, causing his pants to drop and exposing his polka-dot boxers.

 Although your face